Jean de Paris (Boieldieu): Plot

 After dinner, the two bridal parties sit together.
-Oliviero sings a romance ("The troubadour, proud of love's bonds") Jean de Paris joins in after the first verse, the Princess after the second.
+Olivier sings a romance ("The troubadour, proud of love's bonds") Jean de Paris joins in after the first verse, the Princess after the second.
 After this song, all those present gather and sing with the chorus ("When castanets sound").
-Jean then reveals himself as dauphin and bridegroom and everyone joins in the final song "Glory to beauty").
+Jean then reveals himself as Dauphin and bridegroom and everyone joins in the final song "Glory to beauty").

 Roles

+Recording

+An October 1966 studio broadcast was issued on CD by Collection Gaieté-Lyrique, with Joseph Peyron in the title role, Denise Boursin as the princess, Monique Stiot as Lorezza, Henri Gui as the seneschal, Gérard Friedmann as Oliver, with Jean-Paul Kréder conducting the Orchestre Lyrique of the ORTF.